coparaoji/Data-Science-Projects/COD_Project_SAS-main/README.md

 ## Conclusion
 Given my sample, it can be concluded that eployment status has a significant effect on wins in the game.
-For a more indepth analysis including limitations, other methods, created performance criteria analysis, regression analysis with <b>hours</b> as the dependent variable and more visit the <a href = COD_Project_writeup.pdf>project write up.</a>
+For a more indepth analysis including limitations, other methods, created performance criteria analysis, regression analysis with <b>hours</b> as the dependent variable and more visit the <a href = CODProjectwriteup.pdf>project write up.</a>

 Thank you for viewing.